j-buehlmann/magic-postcard/README.md

 Because API calls are handled by QStash rather than within the Vercel serverless function, they will not time out when deployed on Vercel's Hobby plan, which has a timeout limit of 10s.

-## Running Locally

-To run this locally, you'll need to sign up to https://openai.com and create a new API key ($18 of free credit is available for new users) and set OPENAI_API_KEY accordingly.
-You'll also need to set environment variables to connect to Upstash: you can do this by [installing the Vercel Upstash integration](https://vercel.com/integrations/upstash).

-Then, run the application in the command line and it will be available at `http://localhost:3000`.

 ```bash
 npm run dev